amrutha2508/Full-Stack-RAG-project/README.md

 4. installations
     1. redis is not a python package, it is a separate service that needs to run on its own = brew install redis (in terminal)
     2. poetry add redis - celery app can use this to connect to redis server.
+To start redis server - "redis-server
     3. Celery is a python package =
     "poetry add celery" , to start a celery worker = "celery -A tasks worker --loglevel=info --pool=threads"
 5. the task_item's(that is going to be put inside of redis) structure is: